-STEP membership provides you with unlimited access to evidence-based courses and resources created by dysphagia experts; from normal to disordered swallowing across the lifespan.
-At just $9/month, STEP provides you with all the swallowing education and resources you need to succeed at any stage of your career; from basics to the most advanced.
+Welcome to the STEP COMMUNITY, where our mission is to make evidence-based dysphagia education affordable and accessible to all.
+STEP provides you with unlimited access to 60+ hours of video, audio and text-based courses, created to support clinicians, students and instructors around the world.
+At a reasonable price of $9/month (and no annual commitment), STEP provides you with the swallowing education resources you need to succeed at any stage, from basics to the most advanced.

-Introducing SNAPS, created by Dr. Ianessa Humbert.
-SNAPS are short, visually appealing and easy-to-follow animated videos; teaching you all that you need to know about the basic neuro anatomy and physiology of the oropharyngeal swallowing structures.
+SNAPS, created by Dr. Ianessa Humbert, are short, visually appealing and easy-to-follow animated tutorials; teaching you all that you need to know about the basic neuro anatomy and physiology of the oropharyngeal swallowing structures.

 CTDM courses are multimedia presentations that address the inadequacy of dysphagia training on normal and impaired swallowing among speech-language pathologists.
-Created by Dr. Ianessa Humbert and Dr. Emily Plowman, the goal of CTDM is to empower clinicians with critical tools to advocate for and effectively manage patients with dysphagia.
+Created by Dr. Ianessa Humbert, the goal of these courses is to empower clinicians with critical tools to effectively manage patients with dysphagia.

-Dysphagia Grand Rounds is an online dysphagia journal club for speech-language pathologists and dysphagia clinicians created by Dr. Ianessa Humbert and SLP Rinki Varindani Desai.
+Dysphagia Grand Rounds is a virtual dysphagia journal club for speech-language pathologists and dysphagia clinicians created by Dr. Ianessa Humbert and SLP Rinki Varindani Desai.
 It includes research article discussions via recorded webinars; to help clinicians learn how to critically appraise dysphagia research literature and better apply it to their clinical practice.
 The goal of DGR is to help clinicians bridge the research-practice gap.

-Down the Hatch is an unscripted swallowing podcast focusing on hot topics relevant to dysphagia clinicians around the world.
-With lively banter, Dr. Ianessa Humbert and SLP Alicia Vose take on controversial topics in the field of dysphagia management; while inter-weaving various levels of evidence, anecdotes, clinical experience and the scientific literature.
+Down the Hatch is a swallowing podcast focusing on hot topics relevant to dysphagia clinicians around the world.
+With lively banter, Dr. Ianessa Humbert and Dr. Alicia Vose take on controversial topics in the field of dysphagia management; while inter-weaving various levels of evidence, anecdotes, clinical experience and the scientific literature.

 Dysphagia Cafe is a swallowing blog created by SLP Jonathan Waller with the goal of generating and sharing digestible original articles from global leaders in dysphagia research and practice.